 We have been hearing rumors for a while about universal apps from Apple that would work on multiple platforms.
 According to a recent report, Apple is planning to have universal apps that work across iOS and macOS.

-According to Mark Gurman from Bloomberg Apple will allow developers to release their apps across multiple platforms, this will apparently happen by 2021.
+According to Mark Gurman from Bloomberg, Apple will allow developers to release their apps across multiple platforms, and this will apparently happen by 2021.

-This will mean that developers will be able to create a single app and then release it on the iPhone, iPad and the Mac at the same time.
-The project is called Marzipan and it will allow developers to create the app just once for the multiple platforms.
+This will mean that developers will be able to create a single app and then release it on the iPhone, iPad, and the Mac at the same time.
+The project is called Marzipan, and it will allow developers to create the app just once for the multiple platforms.
+This initiative is expected to streamline the development process significantly, reducing the time and resources needed to create separate versions of the same app for different Apple devices.

 Source Bloomberg